 Periodontal disease, or gum disease, is an infection of the tissues and bone that support your teeth, and it occurs when bacteria and plaque build up around your gum tissue, causing it to swell, bleed, and eventually separate from your teeth.
 Gingivitis, which is the early stage of gum disease, is treatable with a thorough cleaning and improved home care.

-Periodontitis is the more advanced stage of gum disease, which requires a deep cleaning, or scaling and root planing, to remove plaque and tartar build-up below the gum line.
-Our dental laser can also be used in conjunction with scaling and root planing to remove infected tissue and accelerate the healing process.
+Periodontitis is the more advanced stage of gum disease, which requires a deep cleaning, or scaling and root planning, to remove plaque and tartar build-up below the gum line.
+Our dental laser can also be used in conjunction with scaling and root planning to remove infected tissue and accelerate the healing process.
 If periodontal disease is left untreated, it will eventually lead to tooth and bone loss.
 Unfortunately periodontal disease can't ever be cured, but it can be effectively managed through proper home care and more frequent cleanings.